Golden Rule #4: How to Assess Commerciality

-If you look here, you can see that the phrase ‘dog training courses’ has a value per visitor of $3.17, while the phrase ‘dog training shock collar’ has a value per visitor of $3.15.
+If you look here, you can see that the phrase ‘photography classes’ has a higher value per phrase than the phrase 'digital photography school'

-Now you may initially think that ‘dog training courses’ is a better keyword to target, however the important thing to note is that this figure relates to value per visitor, and if you look over here you can see that the term ‘dog training shock collar’ delivers a higher number of visitors per day than ‘dog training courses’.
+Now you may initially think that ‘photography classes’ is therefore a better keyword to target, however the important thing to note is that this figure relates to value per visitor, and here you can see that the term 'digital photography school’ delivers a higher number of visitors per day than 'photography classes’.

 Therefore in order to properly assess the commerciality of these phrases, what we really need to do is multiply the SEO Traffic value by the Adwords Cost Per Click value.